alshaboti/poseidon/example/ReadMe.md

     -p 9302:9302 \
     faucet/faucet-pi
 ```
+OF-switch should be connected to Faucet by now. check /var/log/ryu/faucet/faucet.log file.
 - Enable ssh on Faucet PI as in [here](https://www.raspberrypi.org/documentation/remote-access/ssh/).
 Give pi user permission to change faucet.yaml and log files, such that Poseidon can edit these files later.
 ```
 sudo chmod auo+w /etc/ryu/faucet/faucet.yaml